neilfws/aflstats/code/R/Rmd/bye_scoring/post_bye_results.md

 </tbody>
 </table>

-### The Age
+### The Age July 1 2023

-The Age [Beveridge’s Bulldogs have eye on high-flying Pies after bucking bye curse](https://www.theage.com.au/sport/afl/western-bulldogs-buck-bye-curse-with-a-bang-against-slow-firing-fremantle-dockers-20230701-p5dl00.html)
+[Beveridge’s Bulldogs have eye on high-flying Pies after bucking bye curse](https://www.theage.com.au/sport/afl/western-bulldogs-buck-bye-curse-with-a-bang-against-slow-firing-fremantle-dockers-20230701-p5dl00.html)

 It’s not clear what the “bye curse” refers to in this article, since it